gem5/website/_pages/documentation/learning_gem5/part1/part1_1_building.md

 Building gem5
 =============

-This chapter covers the details of how to set up a gem5 developmment environment and build gem5.
+This chapter covers the details of how to set up a gem5 development environment and build gem5.

 Requirements for gem5